ApiLogicServer/Docs/docs/DevOps-Containers.md

+!!! pied-piper ":bulb: TL;DR - Projects are pre-configured for containers: for both deployment and development"

+    Containers are a critical component of DevOps, so API Logic Projects provide pre-configured support.

 Containers are a best practice for deployment.
 They *also* offer several advantages for development.
 This page outlines a typical scenario for API Logic Server projects.

-!!! pied-piper ":bulb: TL;DR - Projects are pre-configured for containers: both deployment and development"

-    Containers are a critical component of DevOps, so API Logic Projects provide pre-configured support.

 ## Container Overview